Places of worship in Luxembourg

 English-speaking mass is held at the Church Saint Alphonse in the old town of the city.

-There are several Protestant places of worship dotted around Luxembourg and serving local communities, which includes the Church of the Trinity in the city, in addition to Faber House in Wiltz.
+There are several Protestant places of worship dotted around Luxembourg and serving local communities, which include the Church of the Trinity in the city, in addition to Faber House in Wiltz.
 You’ll also find a chapel at Ettelbruck hospital.
 The Evangelical German-speaking Protestant congregation in Luxembourg has services every Sunday at 10.00.

 You can find more information on Protestant places of worship here.